 Dietary and lifestyle factors influence breast cancer risk at each stage of life, including the childhood years.
 This gives us an opportunity to reduce the risk of our daughters.
 Breast tissue is particularly vulnerable to carcinogens during the prepubertal period (when secondary sex characteristics start to develop) since it represents the onset of a time of rapid proliferation and differentiation of breast cells.

 Based on available studies, it make sense to use oils rich in omega-3 fatty acids or olive oil rather than butter, lard or oils with high omega-6 fatty acid content.
-This means emphasizing olive oil, canola oil and walnut oil in preparing meals for children instead of high omega-6 oils such as corn oil, sunflower oil and soybean oil.
+This means emphasizing olive oil and walnut oil in preparing meals for children instead of high omega-6 oils such as corn oil, sunflower oil and soybean oil.
 It also makes sense to introduce fatty fish into the diets of children.
 Now a new study has reported that a diet high in animal fat during the prepubertal period accelerates mammary tumor development in a mouse model of breast cancer and that the tumors have characteristics similar to triple negative (ER-/PR-/HER2-) disease.
 Furthermore, switching to a low-fat diet during adulthood does not reverse the tumor promotion caused by the high fat diet in the peripubertal period.

 Milk is the exception